Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 2. Entei - Capture about 40 Pokemob Fire.
 3. Suicune - Capture about 40 Pokemob Water.
 4. Raikou - Capture about 30 Pokemob Electric.
 5. Ho-oh - Capture Entei/Suicune/Raikou.
+(When capturing you get a Rainbow feather)
 6. Lugia - Capture Moltres/Zapdos/Articuno >The Galar version can replace that of Kanto.
+(When capturing you get a Silver feather)
 7. Thundurus/ Landorus/Tornadus - Capture the Meloetta.
 8. Keldeo - Capture Virizion/Terrakion/Cobalion.
 9. Groudon - Capture about 40 Pokemob Ground and Defeat 40 Pokemob Water.